Oahu’s Porsche enthusiasts are just how you’d imagine them to be; it’s one of the few places you’ll see a GT3RS driver step out in flip-flops.

 Today our attention is focused on his PTS British Racing Green 992 GT3 Touring.
 It’s a spec assembled through thought and consideration, with a conscious decision behind every detail.

 David loved BRG for 20 years, but his younger self had found it too mature.
-By this point it was an easy pick.
-The cool green tone is reminiscent of Oahu’s lush forests, he wanted its interior to evoke the landscape similarly.
+By now it was an easy pick.
+The cool green tone reminiscent of Oahu’s lush forests, he wanted its interior to evoke the landscape similarly.

 At 20 years old he travelled as an exchange student to Japan from the University of Hawaii.
 He immediately fell in love and went searching for any way to return.
 Circa 2000, buying Hyperrev magazines and JDM parts to sell in the US helped fund his trips.
 It was also his first foray into arbitrage.